finos/glue/docs/BP_People/Employee_To_OE_Type.md

 ## Data Dictionary - Entity Table: Employee_To_OE_Type

+This is a lookup table for the Employee to OE Relationship Type column in the table Employee to OE Table.

-Enter the Name of the Relationship Types of the Employee to Organizational Entity.
+Enter the Name of the Relationship Type of the Employee to OE - Organizational Entity.

 e.g: Member, Supervisor, etc.